AndreaGlatthor/Keithley-2000/README.md

 - Keithley 2000 multimeter with scanner card
 - Computer with RS-232 serial port or an USB-to-Serial adaptor (I use a Techconnect USB SERIAL ADAPTOR: [https://visionaudiovisual.com/en/product/tc-usbser](https://visionaudiovisual.com/en/product/tc-usbser))
+- The app gets a list of VISA resources named `ASRLx::INSTR` where `x` is the COM port number.
+My setup has only one COM-port, so I use the first resource in the list.
+If you have multiple COM-ports, you may need to modify the code to select the correct one.
+That is something I did not test.
 - Python 3.7 or higher with the following libraries installed: (see `requirements.txt`)

     > This code makes use of the `f"..."` or [f-string syntax](https://www.python.org/dev/peps/pep-0498/).
 This syntax was introduced in Python 3.6, so please make sure you have at least this version installed.